-- You have a good conversion of plant-based omega-3 ALA (walnuts, flax seeds, pumpkin seeds) to EPA and DHA. - Improved transportation of folate into the cell for the SLC19A1 gene. - Vitamin D levels more likely to be in range due to normal variant of CYP2R1 gene. - Normal adiponectin levels, linked to improved bodyweight, insulin and glucose levels. - Lower risk of iron overload for the HFE genes. - Improved glucose metabolism from saturated fat intake - Reduced likelihood of saturated fats causing weight gain for the APOA2 gene. - You have an increased ability to breakdown lactose in milk. - Lower probability of chronically elevated uric acid levels.
+- You have a good conversion of plant-based omega-3 ALA (walnuts, flax seeds, pumpkin seeds) to EPA and DHA. - Improved transportation of folate into the cell for the SLC19A1 gene. - Vitamin D levels more likely to be in range due to normal variant of CYP2R1 gene. - Normal adiponectin levels, linked to improved bodyweight, insulin and glucose levels. - Lower risk of iron overload for the HFE genes. - Your PPAR-alpha gene is functioning optimally to assist saturated fat metabolism and ketone body production during fasting.
+Assess your other fat metabolism genes for a more complete assessment. - Improved glucose metabolism from saturated fat intake for the ACSL1 gene. - · Reduced likelihood of saturated fats causing weight gain for the APOA2 gene. - You have an increased ability to breakdown lactose in milk. - Lower probability of chronically elevated uric acid levels.